Children of Eden: Act I

-Father finds his children and, after discovering Eve has eaten the apple, tells her that she must leave the garden as she is no longer innocent.
-And, in a twist from the Genesis tale, Adam is then torn between these two choices: he can either stay with Father in Eden, or he can eat the fruit and be banished with Eve.
-Adam decides that, even though it means leaving the garden that he loves with all his heart, he must be with Eve ("A World Without You").
-Adam and Eve are driven out of the garden by Father into the wasteland surrounding the garden and have two children, Cain and Abel ("The Expulsion" and "The Wasteland").
+Father, after discovering Eve has eaten the apple, tells her that she must leave the garden as she is no longer innocent.
+But unlike in the Genesis tale, Adam is made to choose his fate: he can either stay with Father in Eden, or he can eat the fruit and be banished with Eve.
+Adam, deeply torn by the decision, decides that, even though it means he has to leave the garden he loves with all his heart, he must be with Eve ("A World Without You").
+Adam and Eve are driven out of the garden by Father and into the wasteland of the outside world.
+As the years pass, they build a new life and have two children, Cain and Abel ("The Expulsion" and "The Wasteland").
+The family hope that Father will one day bring them home to Eden, praying to him each day and offering sacrifices of their crops.

-Several years later, Adam, Eve, Cain, and Abel continue their lives, hoping and praying that Father will one day bring them home to Eden.
-Out of fear for their children's safety, Adam and Eve have set their glen as the boundary, preventing them from going beyond the waterfall.
-As the children grow, Eve realizes that the same fire that she once had is present in her son, Cain ("The Spark of Creation (Reprise 1)").
-Cain, like his mother, longs to see the world.
-Cain complains to Abel that their parents won't let them see the world beyond the glen and that Adam and Eve seemingly let themselves get kicked out of Eden ("Lost in the Wilderness").
-He begs Abel to leave to find the glen with him, as Father appears.
-Father shows his love and affection and promises the brothers their very own wives.
-Having never seen Father, they are shocked and assume that he has arrived to take them all back to the garden.
-However, it quickly becomes clear that Father has no intention of seeing their parents or taking any of them back to Eden.
-Cain, further embittered, packs his things, tells Father and Abel that he is going to go find his future out in the wasteland, and leaves the glen ("Lost in the Wilderness (Reprise)").
-Father tells Abel to keep his visit secret from his parents, but that he will return to them.
+Adam and Eve, out of fear for their children's safety, have set their glen as a boundary, preventing them from going beyond a nearby waterfall.
+As the children grow into adulthood, Eve sees the same fire she once had present in her son, Cain ("The Spark of Creation (Reprise 1)").
+Cain, much like his mother, longs to see the world beyond the boundaries placed by his parents, while Abel remains devoted to their parents and the idea that Father will one day bring them back to the garden.
+Cain begs Abel to run away with him, claiming Father doesn't care about them and that the boys should not be stuck with the consequences of their parents mistakes ("Lost in the Wilderness").
+As Abel hesitantly agrees to leave, Father appears.
+Having never seen Father, the two are shocked.
+Father shows the two love and affection and promises them their very own wives.
+Assuming that he has arrived to take them all back to the garden, Abel goes to fetch their parents, but is stopped by Father.
+It quickly becomes clear that Father has no intention of seeing their parents or taking any of them back to Eden.
+Cain, further embittered, tells Father and Abel that he is going to leave the glen, finally free from the boundaries and predetermined fate his parents and Father have set for him ("Lost in the Wilderness (Reprise)").
+Father tells Abel to keep their visit secret from his parents, but that he will return to them soon.